Private, In-Home Tutoring in Ammon, Idaho

 Ammon, Idaho Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Ammon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Ammon, Idaho students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The district follows the Idaho Common Core Standards.
 Though they’re given mandated standards, teachers are still free to tailor their lessons to serve their students.
 The school strives to provide a curriculum that is well-developed and content-rich while being consistent with these standards, which articulate the fundamentals.
 The curriculum is rigorous and internationally benchmarked, but also intended to be supportive or students who are both well below or well above grade-level expectations.
 Rather, all students are offered opportunities for success.

 We currently cover the following Ammon-area school district: Bonneville Joint School District No. 93.

 Educating Our Parents: Understanding the Ammon District Curriculum

 Students are expected to demonstrate independence in their learning.
 They are expected to understand and analyze complex texts of varying genres and disciplines.
 They are also expected to construct persuasive arguments and be able to convey intricate information while using a range of supporting evidence.
 Students should be able to independently recognize a speaker’s key points, ask for clarification or evidence, and ask relevant questions of a text or speaker.

 Students are taught to build on others’ ideas as well as put forth their own ideas.
 A broad vocabulary is also taught, as well as standard English language and grammar skills.
 The ultimate goal is that students become self-directed students, who can seek out, critically assess, and use resources to help them with their learning, from teachers and peers, to print and digital reference sources.
 Students are given a strong foundation across a wide range of subject areas.